MikesHorcrux/plainviewtest/planviewjstest/README.md

-run npm in Second planviewjstest
+run npm start in Second planviewjstest

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).